cjr35/tango/spec/file-types/tangoh.md

 The neighborhood list for a project is headed by the keyword `neighborhoods`, which is followed by an indented list of neighborhood definitions.
 These definitions take the form `expr as name`.

 `expr` is any valid Tango expression which evaluates to a neighborhood.
-`as` is a keyword operator that assigns a name to the neighborhood defined by `expr`.
+`as` is a binary keyword operator that assigns a name to the neighborhood defined by `expr`.
 `name` is the name to be assigned to the neighborhood being defined.
 This name can be used in .tango files to refer to the neighborhood.

 The `as name` part of this definition is optional.
 In the absence of a name clause, Tango will name neighborhoods according to the following strategy: